mschmidt1010/sphinx-demo/README.md

 # sphinx-demo

-Empty project with a Sphinx documentation folder to demonstrate GitHub Pages with Sphinx
+This repository should demonstrate how to add a Sphinx documentation to your repository and deploy it automatically via GitHub Actions and GitHub Pages.